YuhangSong/YuhangSong.github.io/_pages/work-with-us.md

 ## 🎯 Expected Outcomes

 **We produce "deep" work (papers, posts, repos, or anything) with profound impacts**, rather than "shallow" work with short-term aims (for example, just to have more papers accepted).
 But "deep" papers do not necessarily mean "difficult" papers.
-With the right insights, we had experience before that we produced papers with good impact and are accepted easily in top AI conferences all within 2-3 weeks' effort.
+With the right insights, we had experience before that we produced papers with good impact and are accepted in top AI conferences with 2-3 weeks' effort.
+(Of course, these are quite rare cases, normally deep work takes energy, enthusiasm, and time.)

 **Should I expect myself to gain industrial or research qualities from the experience?**
 We consider our research demands and thus train you to develop the very general capability: looking and solving problems from the fundamentals.
 Such capability should be desired in both industrial and research setups.
 But for those industrial careers requiring very specific technical skills, we are not aligned.
 So overall, we consider the outcome to be leaning towards a research-type of career.

 🎉 Congrats in making it to the end!
-You are now ready to reach out to us [here](https://yuhangsong.github.io/contact/).
+You are now ready to reach out to us [here](https://yuhangsong.github.io/contact/), including a brief self-introduction and why you’re interested in working with us.